Learning Stochastic Closures Using Ensemble Kalman Inversion

 where $x=[x_1,x_2,x_3]^\top$ and $g:\mathbb{R}^3 \mapsto \mathbb{R}^3$ is given by

-The co-ordinate $a_3$ contains around $4\%$ of the total variance of the system.
-In \citet{palmer2001nonlinear}, this was used as an argument to seek a stochastic dimension reduction in the model, in discrete time, in the variables $a_1, a_2$ alone.
+The coordinate $a_3$ contains around $4\%$ of the total variance of the system.
+In \citet{palmer2001nonlinear}, this was used as an argument to seek a stochastic dimension reduction of the model, in discrete time, in the variables $a_1, a_2$ alone.
 We reinterpret this idea in continuous time and use our methodology to evaluate the idea, using data from \eqref{eq:l63pca}, \eqref{eq:gl63} to study the fidelity possible when fitting an SDE of the form